-Note, for that matter, 2012 press on California rejecting big solar projects absent electricity storage, which is projected to foment a market boom if perfected.
+Note, for that matter, California's 2012 decision to reject big solar projects absent electricity storage, Will that foment a market boom in energy storage?
+Check out this December, 2014 NYT article on low-tech energy storage on a large scale in California.
 To try and prop the sector up, many cite of some sort of new battery storage project which, as this fellow explains, is just political magic aimed at extracting more government if not utility subsidies.
+Read this piece, too.
 In fact, I suspect this "new" battery is just another subsidy-suck or marginal improvement over existing battery tech, and not a breakthrough product.
 And the German uptick in battery storage reported here is more a function of government-caused, inflated electricity prices than any cost-feasibility inhering within battery storage.

 There are other proposals out there, and here is a sub-page on Solar Power's Variability Problem.
 But no national "variability solution," whether based on cost-feasible electricity storage or not, has yet appeared on the American landscape.
 And overseas you'll find little more than wishful-thinking pieces like this, which speaks of decentralized Solar PV and "self-sufficient" PV owners but never explains what kind of electricity storage is being used (the linchpin to any self-sufficient power system).
 October, 2013 update: Governments are now mandating (and some are subsidizing) electricity storage, and this piece discusses the concept of it being part of a smarter-grid strategy.